Studying at IMT-G

 Airport to the campus:

-Since most international ATM cards have a maximum withdrawal limit of INR 10,000 per week, it is advisable that you carry 500-600 USD/Euro/GBP in cash when you arrive in India.
+Most international ATM cards have a maximum withdrawal limit of INR 10,000 per week.
+It is, therefore, advisable that you carry 500-600 USD/Euro/GBP in cash when you arrive in India.

 Settling down at IMT Ghaziabad